-The Funds and Underlying ETFs may enter into repurchase agreements in order to earn income on available cash or as a defensive investment in which the purchaser (e.g., a Fund) acquires ownership of a U.S. government security (which may be of any maturity), and the seller agrees to repurchase the obligation at a future time at a set price, thereby determining the yield during the purchaser's holding period (usually not more than seven days from the date of purchase).
-Any repurchase transaction in which a Fund or an Underlying ETF engages will require full collateralization of the seller's obligation during the entire term of the repurchase agreement.
-In the event of a bankruptcy or other default of the seller, a Fund or Underlying ETF could experience both delays in liquidating the underlying security and losses in value.
-However, each Fund intends to enter into repurchase agreements only with banks with assets of \$500 million or more that are insured by the Federal Deposit Insurance Corporation and with the most credit-worthy registered securities dealers, with all such transactions governed by procedures adopted by the Advisor.
-The Advisor monitors the creditworthiness of the banks and securities dealers with whom the Funds engage in repurchase transactions.
+The Fund may enter into repurchase agreements in order to earn income on available cash or as a defensive investment in which the purchaser (e.g., the Fund) acquires ownership of a U.S. government security (which may be of any maturity), and the seller agrees to repurchase the obligation at a future time at a set price, thereby determining the yield during the purchaser's holding period (usually not more than seven days from the date of purchase).
+Any repurchase transaction in which the Fund engages will require full collateralization of the seller's obligation during the entire term of the repurchase agreement.
+In the event of a bankruptcy or other default of the seller, the Fund could experience both delays in liquidating the underlying security and losses in value.
+However, the Fund intends to enter into repurchase agreements only with banks with assets of \$500 million or more that are insured by the Federal Deposit Insurance Corporation and with the most credit-worthy registered securities dealers, with all such transactions governed by procedures adopted by the Advisor.
+The Advisor monitors the creditworthiness of the banks and securities dealers with whom the Fund engages in repurchase transactions.

-If the market value of the U.S. government security subject to the repurchase agreement becomes less than the repurchase price (including interest), the Funds or an Underlying ETF will direct the seller of the U.S. government security to deliver additional securities so that the market value of all securities subject to the repurchase agreement will equal or exceed the repurchase price.
-It is possible that a Fund or an Underlying ETF might be unsuccessful in seeking to impose on the seller a contractual obligation to deliver additional securities.
+If the market value of the U.S. government security subject to the repurchase agreement becomes less than the repurchase price (including interest), the Fund will direct the seller of the U.S. government security to deliver additional securities so that the market value of all securities subject to the repurchase agreement will equal or exceed the repurchase price.
+It is possible that the Fund might be unsuccessful in seeking to impose on the seller a contractual obligation to deliver additional securities.

 Repurchase agreements involve certain risks, such as default by or insolvency of the other party to the agreement.
-A Fund or an Underlying ETF's right to liquidate its collateral in the event of a default could involve certain costs, losses or delays.
-To the extent that proceeds from any sale upon default of the obligation to repurchase are less than the repurchase price, a Fund or an Underlying ETF could suffer a loss.
+A Fund's right to liquidate its collateral in the event of a default could involve certain costs, losses or delays.
+To the extent that proceeds from any sale upon default of the obligation to repurchase are less than the repurchase price, the Fund could suffer a loss.